tikv/website/content/docs/5.1/deploy/install/test.md

                     --log-file=tikv3.log
     ```

-Use the [pd-ctl](https://github.com/pingcap/pd/tree/master/tools/pd-ctl) tool to verify whether PD and TiKV are successfully deployed:
+You can use the [pd-ctl](https://github.com/pingcap/pd/tree/master/tools/pd-ctl) tool to verify whether PD and TiKV are successfully deployed:

 ```
 ./pd-ctl store -d -u http://192.168.199.113:2379